lucasrngl/secpass/README.md

 # SecPass

-SecPass is a platform to password management.
+SecPass is a platform for password management.

 In our platform, you can just create an account and use all the features we provide.